IwaoM/chirper-backend/README.md

 ## Requirements

+- Node.JS 18.12.1 or newer is required - prior versions may work but were not tested.
 - MySQL is needed to store the app's data - on Windows, the [MySQL installer](https://dev.mysql.com/downloads/installer/) can be used to install it.
   - In the installer, only the *Server* component is needed.